 Most of the Region overlies a usable groundwater basin; in particular, the Kern County Subbasin of the Tulare Lake Basin, which is part of the Central Valley aquifer system.
+DWR

-DWR Bulletin 118 (2003 Update) identifies the Kern County Subbasin as No. 5-22.14.
+Bulletin 118 (2003 Update) identifies the Kern County Subbasin as No. 5-22.14.
 The northeastern most portion of the Region overlies the Tule Subbasin, also part of the Tulare Lake Basin, and identified as No. 5-22.13 in DWR Bulletin 118.
-Both subbasins are shown in relation to the Region in Figure 1.4, and the sizes of the basins (as published by DWR) are indicated in Table 3.3.
+The 2016 Bulletin 118 Interim Update identified both of these regional subbasins as subject to critical conditions of overdraft.
+Both subbasins are shown in relation to the Region in Figure 1.4, and the sizes of the basins (as published by DWR) are indicated in Table 3.3 with quantities still valid for this 2019 Update.
 It is noted that these subbasins exist more for water accounting convenience than for any hydrogeologic considerations.

 Basin Name Size (Sq.
-Mi) Est. Capacity (AF) Safe Yield (AFY) Kern County Groundwater Subbasin 3,040 40,000,000 Unknown Tule Groundwater Subbasin 733 14,600,000 Unknown
+Mi) Est. Capacity (AF) Safe Yield (AFY) Kern County Groundwater Subbasin 1 2,834 40,000,000 Unknown Tule Groundwater Subbasin 2 733 14,600,000 Unknown